Arterial Occlusion CFD Simulation, ANSYS Fluent Training

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 Arterial Occlusion Project Description

-The problem simulates arterial occlusion considering blood.
+The problem simulates arterial occlusion considering blood by ANSYS Fluent software.
 The fluid used in the simulation process is blood, which has a density of 1060 kg.m-3 and a viscosity of 0.35 kg.m-1s-1.
 The flow rate of the blood flow to the artery from both inlet branches is 0.002385 kg.s-1 and the vessel wall is assumed to be static.
 A curvature line function has been used to define and plot the area of congestion in the vessel.

 This function represents the sum of the points x and y that make up a curvature line obtained from the relation y = 0.0002475cos ((πx) /0.001).
 The curve is assumed to be 30% of the vessel’s congestion; This means that the ratio of the diameter of the vessel in the area with clogging to the diameter of the vessel is 0.7.
 The purpose of the study is to examine the behavior of blood flow inside the artery in an area with congestion and how to distribute the velocity and pressure within the artery.

 The present 2-D model is drawn using Design Modeler software.
 This model consists of a tube-shaped vessel with two branches that are connected to a branch in the form of a curved and clogged passage of fluid flow.
 The figure below shows a view of the geometry.

 The meshing is done using ANSYS Meshing software.
 The mesh type is structured and the element number is 85222.
 The following figure shows the mesh.

 To simulate the present model, we consider several assumptions, which are: